www.stalkvictims.info

 Handguns are more versatile than long guns as they can be discretely carried.
 They are far easier to keep hold of during a struggle than any long gun and allow you to scoop up a child with one hand and cover your retreat with a gun in the other hand.
 Self-loading pistols are prone to 'limp wrist' stoppages if not held correctly and are dependant on ammunition quality and spring condition for reliable functioning, and are prone to stoppages if they come into contact with anything while firing, so revolvers are inherently less stoppage prone.
 That said, some want the added firepower of a self-loading pistol or have difficultly operating revolvers due to frailty or a disability (due to their longer and heavier trigger pulls).

 In compact handguns suited to concealed carry the readily available .38 Special revolver round and 9x19mm pistol round offer the best combination of stopping power and controllability.
-The .357 Magnum round is worth considering for people who can handle the recoil due to its unsurpassed stopping power, but one needs a steel frame revolver with a barrel not less than 3" long.
-In a short 2" barrel the .357 Magnum loads are no better than 9x19mm loads as they lose so much velocity/energy.
-The 9x19mm round performs very well in a short 2" revolver barrel but is best used in a steel frame revolver like the SP101 as they produce excessive recoil in lighter aluminium and polymer frame revolvers.
+The .357 Magnum round is worth considering for people who can handle the recoil due to its excellent stopping power, but one needs a barrel not less than 3" long.
+In a short 2" barrel the .357 Magnum loads are little better than 9x19mm +P loads as they lose so much velocity/energy while having far more muzzle blast/flash.
+The SP101 revolver has enough weight for the 9x19mm +P loads to prevent excessive recoil, while the lighter LCR revolver is best used with reduced recoil 'lite' loads in this caliber, as are the lightweight G43 and Shield pistols.

 Long guns are best restricted to defensive use inside a safe room as they not suitable for concealed carry or one handed use (if a hand/arm is injured/disabled) and harder to keep control of during a struggle than a handgun.
 Manually reloaded pump, lever and bolt action long guns work well for people who have practiced a lot with them so rigorously operating the mechanism to reload the chamber is an automatic reflex, but everyone else is better off with a revolving chamber (e.g., Rossi Circuit Judge), self-loading or double-barrel long gun.
 A double-barrel long gun only holds two rounds, but you can fire these two rounds as fast as you can pull the trigger while they are simple, robust, and very reliable.